CRAR Solicitors - Commercial Rent Arrears Solutions

 - Cannot take control of goods which have a value which is more than the debt

 - Cannot take control of items in use by the debtor if this is likely to lead to a breach of the peace.

 You may want to consider alternative methods of recovery such as a Winding Up Petition.

 For more information about our debt recovery services speak to a member of our team today.
-We have offices across Yorkshire, in Sheffield, York and Leeds, and our expert team are waiting to take your call.
-Find the number you need on our contact page.
+We have offices across Yorkshire in Leeds, Sheffield and York, and our expert team are waiting to take your call.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.